yoriiis/tumblr-builder/docs/guide/available-methods.md

 - Return: `Promise<Object>`

-The function build the app and returns a promise.
-API dependents functions must be called after the `init` function.
+The function build the app and returns a promise. **API dependents functions must be called when `init` function is ready.**

 ```javascript
 tumblr.init().then(response => {